wp-plugins/p3-profiler/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Fixed a regression bug re-introduced in v 1.1.2.
+Thanks to user adamf for finding this so quickly!

 = 1.1.2 =
 Fix a few bugs reported by users.
 Upgrading is optional if this plugin is working well for you.